ihor-delta/delta/README.md

 ### II.
 Distribute principles of these Freedoms
 ### III.
 Children and Education
 - without propagation of national interests and interests of country if those are not in compliance with the principles of these Freedoms
-- education for adults of age and situation based subjects
+- education for adults of age, and situation based subjects
 ### IV.
 Knowledge of these Freedoms

+## Values:
+- Nature (in meaning of ecosystem)
+- Education (in general meaning)
+- Society (in meaning of joint challenges)

 ## Priorities in duty to follow these Freedoms depends on the context of the situation